 Asheville received good news this morning — and earlier than expected.
 At the Monday, Nov.
 18 Buncombe County briefing, Water Resources Department PIO Clay Chandler declared that the boil water notice has been lifted.

-Water Resources lab staff completed the sampling of the distribution system this weekend.
-Results confirmed no presence of E. Coli or coliform and showed that the flushing process that began Wednesday, Oct.
+Water Resources lab staff completed the sampling of the distribution system over the weekend, and results confirmed no presence of E. coli or coliform.
+They also showed that the flushing process that began Wednesday, Oct.
 30 has turned the system over and that all raw water has been replaced with treated water.
 Normal use of municipal water may resume, including consumption.

 This morning at the North Fork reservoir, the turbidity level was ~14.5 NTUs, but after the water is sent through the filtration process and reaches our taps, it reads at 0.1 NTUs — the normal, pre-storm levels.